socketry/utopia/guides/updating-utopia/readme.md

 ## Overview

-Utopia provides a model for both local development (`utopia site create`) and deployment (`utopia server create`).
+Utopia provides a model for both local development (`utopia:site:create`) and deployment (`utopia:server:create`).
 In addition, Utopia provides a basic upgrade path for existing sites when things within the framework change.
 These are not always automatic, so below are some recipes for how to update your site.

 ## Site Update